HnykinAndrew/CPP_LAB_SEM_3/README.md

 # CPP_LAB_SEM_3
-A project created and improved (perhaps) by Nastya, Ilya and Andrew
+A project was created and improved (perhaps) by Nastya, Ilya and Andrew